 The CVZ is characterized by a continental crust that reaches a thickness of approximately 70 km (43 mi).
-Within this zone, there are 44 major and 18 minor volcanic centers that are considered to be active.
+Within this zone, 44 major and 18 minor volcanic centers are active.

 Southern Volcanic Zone

-The South Volcanic Zone (SVZ) extends roughly from Central Chile's Andes mountains at Santiago to Cerro Arenales in Aysén Region, a distance of well over 870 mi (1,400 km).
+The South Volcanic Zone (SVZ) extends roughly from Central Chile's Andes mountains at Santiago to Cerro Arenales in the Aysén Region, well over 870 mi (1,400 km).
 The arc has formed due to the subduction of the Nazca Plate under the South American Plate along the Peru-Chile Trench.

 Austral Volcanic Zone

 The Austral Volcanic Zone (AVZ) is a volcanic arc in the Andes of southwestern South America.
 It is one of the four volcanic zones of the Andes.
-The AVZ extends south of the Patagonian Volcanic Gap to Tierra del Fuego archipelago, a distance of well over 600 mi (1,000 km).
+The AVZ extends south of the Patagonian Volcanic Gap to the Tierra del Fuego archipelago, well over 600 mi (1,000 km).